How Your LLC Will Be Taxed

-All LLC business members or managers who take profits out of the LLC will need to pay self-employment tax.
-This tax is also known as FICA, Social Security or Medicare tax.
-It applies to all the earnings you withdraw from your Washington business.
+All members or managers who take profits out of the LLC must pay self-employment tax.
+This tax is administered by the Federal Insurance Contributions Act (FICA), and covers Social Security, Medicare and other benefits.
 The current self-employment tax rate is 15.3 percent.

-Pay Less Self-Employment Tax by Treating Your Washington LLC as an S Corporation
+Pay Less Self-Employment Tax by Treating Your LLC as an S Corporation

-Speak to your accountant for more information on reducing your Washington LLC self-employment tax through an S Corporation tax election.
+Speak to your accountant or professional tax preparer for more information on reducing your LLC self-employment tax through an S Corporation tax election.

-You must also pay regular federal income tax on any earnings you take out of your Washington LLC.
-The amount of income tax you pay depends on your earnings, current income tax brackets, deductions and how you file.
+You must also pay regular federal income tax on any earnings you take out of your LLC.
+The amount of income tax you pay depends on your earnings, current income tax bracket, deductions and filing status.

 Regardless of whether you withhold federal income tax, your employees may need to file their own tax returns.

-Most Washington LLCs will need to pay estimated taxes throughout the year, depending on the amount of income and profit you expect to make.
+Most LLCs must pay estimated taxes throughout the year, depending on the amount of profit and income you expect to make.